 Step 7: Cite Your Sources

-Here is where you make sure you're citing your sources - both in-text for paraphrasing and quoting, and in your reference page at the end.
+Here is where you make sure you're citing your sources - both for in-text for paraphrasing and quoting, and in your reference page at the end.
 You should...

 Note: not citing your sources is plagiarism - a kind of theft.
 For more information, look at the lower boxes.